thanjekwayov/alx-pre_course/0x01-git/README.md

-this is my second read me file in 0x01 directory
+this is my third read me file in 0x01 directory